Recommended Settings

 • Device Role

-• Client Mute - Best for vehicles and anytime you have more than 2 nodes in the same place.
+• Client Mute - Best for vehicles and any time you have more than 2 nodes in the same place.
 It will not relay messages.
+(It will still transmit its own packets)

 • Client - Recommended for a home “base stations” or your single primary node.
 It will relay messages it receives.

-• Router / Repeater - Don’t use this to get started.
+• Router / Repeater - DO NOT use this role.
 There are a lot of considerations, and caveats, to using the offical Router & Repeater roles.
 Remember: The Client role relays messages just fine.

 • See offical docs for full breakdown